Rich Coleman: Early life

-Politics
+Political career

 As a candidate with the British Columbia Liberal Party, Coleman was first elected to the Legislative Assembly of British Columbia in 1996 to represent Fort Langley-Aldergrove, and was re-elected in that riding in 2001, 2005, 2009 and 2013.
 During his first term from 1996 to 2001, Coleman served as opposition housing critic, forests deputy critic and caucus whip, and was a member of the Official Opposition Caucus Committee on Crime.
 With the Liberals gaining power in 2001, he was named to the cabinet by Premier Gordon Campbell as Minister of Public Safety and Solicitor General.

 After winning re-election in 2005, he was re-assigned Minister of Forests and Range, and Minister Responsible for Housing.
 He approved in January 2007 the removal of 28,283 hectares (approx. 70,000 acres) of private land from three coastal tree farm licences along the southwest coast of Vancouver Island, and transferred ownership of these lands in totality to Western Forest Products.
 Minister Coleman announced this decision about eight months after his brother, Stan Coleman, joined Western Forest Products as their manager of strategic planning.

 In response to the many concerns and allegations of this land giveaway, the University of Victoria's Environmental Law Centre requested an official investigation by the Auditor-General's Office of British Columbia.
 On July 1, 2008, BC Auditor-General John Doyle released his report, "Removing Private Land from Tree Farm Licences 6, 19 & 25: Protecting the Public Interest?"
 In his report he "condemned former forests minister Rich Coleman for allowing a forestry company to remove land from three tree farm licences for residential development, citing the possibilities of conflicts of interest and insider trading by government staff."